reandimo/php-google-sheets-helper/README.md

 ```

 #### Calculate column index by his letters
-If for some reason you need to calculate the column positions of a column by his letters, this is the way:
+If for some reason you need to calculate the column positions of a column by its letters, this is the way:

 ```php
   Helper::getColumnLettersIndex('AZ'); // this will return 52